bengisusaahin/KotlinInterviewQuestions/README.md

 ```
 As you can see here, instead of accessing `name` and `age` separately, we can assign them in one line using `destructuring`.
 This makes it a quick and efficient way to work with class properties.
 It’s especially useful when working with functions or collections!

+## 5- What is the difference between Unit and Nothing?

+In Kotlin, `Unit` and `Nothing` are two important types that represent different scenarios.

+`Unit`: Represents functions that do not return anything.
+In other words, when an operation is performed, it does not provide any value upon return.
+For example, consider a function that prints a message to the screen; this function does not return anything, it simply performs the task.
+Therefore, its return type is Unit. `Unit` is similar to `void` in Java.

+`Nothing`: Used to indicate that a function will never successfully complete or will always throw an error.
+If a function returns a value of type `Nothing`, it means that it will not return at any point in time.
+Instead of returning an empty value, `Nothing` indicates that the function will never finish with a normal result.

+In summary, while `Unit` represents a situation with no return value, `Nothing` signifies that an operation will never complete, meaning it will never return.